 Instagram is frequently referred to as the “positive platform” due to its content and the users’ attitude.
 The app is one of the most popular and loved with a fanatic fan base behind it.
 In the business environment, however, it is often seen as a challenge.
 The inability of creating direct links to other websites makes the process of getting traffic to your website/online store a lot harder.
 Still, the platform continues to grow at such a rapid pace, conquering new heights and creating new rules.
 Moreover, after Facebook acquired it, we are noticing continuing progress – updating most of its existing features and creating many new ones.
 An important moment was when Instagram introduced business accounts.
 They not only give an in-depth insight into valuable statistics and useful information, but also an opportunity to publish targeted, and hence, more successful ads on the platform.
 That was a long-awaited feature that is of extreme value and importance to everyone who is in the online marketing or e-commerce business.
 Another feature that received a positive response from the community is Instagram’s own Stories.
 The feature is not only creating new possibilities for the platform users but showed Instagram’s intention to establish a complete monopoly over the visual content online.
 So, what exactly is an Instagram Story?
 It’s a post appearing only for 24 hours (same as SnapChat) and at the top of your news feed.
 It does not go to your content that you’ve decided to “permanently” share with your community and is deleted after the 24-hour mark.
 We can upload a video or a photo and publish it as a story so that it will be visible only 24 hours (unless we decided to erase the post before that).
-We can upload an unlimited amount of stories with every new one having its own time frame.
+We can upload up to 100 stories per day with every new one having its own time frame.

 Which profiles can add links?